sap-tutorials/Tutorials/tutorials/cp-cli-automate-operations/cp-cli-automate-operations.md

 [ACCORDION-BEGIN [Step 6: ](See the results)]

-Once the script has finished executing, open your SAP Cloud Platform trial cockpit and locate the new directory, subaccounts, entitlements, org, space, and the instance of the HANA Cloud service.
+Once the script has finished executing, open your SAP BTP Trial cockpit and locate the new directory, subaccounts, entitlements, org, space, and the instance of the SAP HANA Cloud service.

 Here's what you should find.